aws-samples/aws-incident-response-playbooks/playbooks/Amazon Bedrock AgentCore Playbooks/IRP-AgentCoreIdentityCompromise.md

 **Step-by-step containment for this incident type:**

-1. **Revoke active IAM sessions for the compromised principal.**
+1. **Revoke the compromised principal's credentials — branch by `userIdentity.type`.**

-   Attach an inline deny policy conditioned on `aws:TokenIssueTime` less than the current timestamp.
-This invalidates every session issued before now without affecting future sessions, so legitimate automation can resume cleanly after credentials are rotated.
+   **For a temporary / assumed-role session (`AssumedRole`, federated):** attach an inline deny policy conditioned on `aws:TokenIssueTime` less than the current timestamp.
+This invalidates every session issued before now without affecting future sessions, so legitimate automation can resume cleanly after credentials are rotated. **This condition key applies only to temporary credentials** — it is a **no-op against a long-term IAM-user access key** (`aws:TokenIssueTime` is absent from the request context for long-term keys), so do not rely on it for a stolen `AKIA…` key.

    ```bash
    REVOKE_TIME=$(date -u +%Y-%m-%dT%H:%M:%SZ)